-PLTW Engineering Offers New Interdisciplinary Learning Opportunities for 2015-16: Part 2
+PLTW Engineering Offers Interdisciplinary Learning #2

 (April 23, 2015) PLTW's approach to STEM learning goes beyond the study of science, technology, engineering, and math.
 Through activity-, project-, and problem-based curriculum, PLTW gives students a chance to lead their own learning and apply their cross-disciplinary knowledge to solve true-to-life challenges.